uga-rosa/cmp-dictionary/README.md

 If you want to enable or disable this source itself by filetype, use [cmp.setup.buffer](https://github.com/hrsh7th/nvim-cmp#sources-type-tablecmpsourceconfig).

+## FAQ

+#### Some candidates don't show up.

+Returns only candidates where the first two letters match.
+In the future, I would like to reference the value of keyword_length, but currently this value is not visible in the source.

 ## Global options

 `g:cmp_dictionary_silent` is a setting for whether to output debug messages.